-Though he also attended the Royal Academy, Juhl broke from the traditions of Klint and instead focused on emphasizing the form of his designs.
+Although he also attended the Royal Academy, Juhl broke from the traditions of Klint and instead focused on emphasizing the form of his designs.
 Juhl’s furniture was sculptural, colorful and organic.
 An example of this is Juhl’s 45 Chair.
-Juhl also helped pave the way for Danish Modern design in the US, as he helped furnish the interiors of the United Nations Headquarters in New York.
+Juhl also helped pave the way for Scandinavian Modern design in the US, as he helped furnish the interiors of the United Nations Headquarters in New York.

 Interestingly enough, Jacobsen considered himself first and foremost an architect.
 Jacobsen attended the Royal Academy, then started designing homes and hotels and started designing his famous furniture to furnish them.
 Jacobsen is known for his masterful use of bent plywood and the organic shapes of his designs.
 One of his most well-known pieces is his Three Legged Ant Chair.